practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Thus, every time the underlying high-level programming language makes a change, there's more or less the latent danger that the dependent high-level programming language may be up for a change too, also indirectly for the source code written in the dependent language.

-Here's an interesting article on self-hosting and "dogfooding" in compiler building from 2022: [Goodbye to the C++ Implementation of Zig](https://ziglang.org/news/goodbye-cpp/#:~:text=How%20we%20used%20WebAssembly%20to%20annihilate%2080%2C000,one%2C%20written%20in%20250%2C000%20lines%20of%20Zig.)
+Here's an interesting article on self-hosting and "dogfooding" in compiler building from 2022 (*): [Goodbye to the C++ Implementation of Zig](https://ziglang.org/news/goodbye-cpp/#:~:text=How%20we%20used%20WebAssembly%20to%20annihilate%2080%2C000,one%2C%20written%20in%20250%2C000%20lines%20of%20Zig.)

 <br/>

-So, I started to compile another table, where I try to list more or less close dependencies:
+So, I started to compile another table, where I try to list some main dependencies:

 dependent programming language | underlying programming language or environment | comment
 --- | --- | ---